How to make great information films

 Make sure that there are a few points where the graphics associate literally with the v/o script, so that the voice explicitly makes something happen, or describes what’s happening on screen.
 This binds the two tracks in the mind of the viewer and provides an anchor point, but be sure not to overuse it.
 If you do the voiceover will be no more than karaoke, describing the visuals all the way through.

 Once all visuals are complete and laid over the v/o, the sound designer will use effects and some music to enhance the emotional mood of the film, to further accentuate important details and to underline thematic connections.

 Original compositions are preferable to library music, if budget allows.
 When batch-producing a number of films on a similar theme, elements of music and sound should be reused to keep costs down and tie the films together as a coherent set.

 Sound designers can be briefed at the storyboard stage but they cannot do their work until they can see the finished video with its voiceover.

-A film for the BBC marking the 100th anniversary of the sinking of the Titanic.
-After the Flood short online film focuses on the ship’s route, structure, and survivor data as an alternative to the traditional picture of the disaster.
-The film shows different data from a different perspective wherever possible.
+We made a film for the BBC marking the 100th anniversary of the sinking of the Titanic that focuses on the ship’s route, structure, and survivor data as an alternative to the traditional picture of the disaster.
+The film shows data from an untraditional perspective wherever possible.
 The mapping was inspired by Richard Edes Harrison, whose 1944 Look at the World Atlas shows destinations from where they're seen—inspired by the new technology of civilian air-travel.
 (His ‘Europe from the East’ illustration has pride of place in our office.)